DanielHadley/Example-R-Markdown-on-Github/Example.md

 ### Hyperlinks

--   If you like this post, you may wish to subscribe to [my RSS feed](http://feeds.feedburner.com/jeromyanglim).
+-   If you like this post, you may wish to subscribe to [Jeremy's RSS feed](http://feeds.feedburner.com/jeromyanglim), or [my blog](http://danielphadley.com/).

 ### Images